-Visitors from the yellow-fever belt in Africa and the United States of America (USA), and those who travel through or disembark in these areas, have to be inoculated against the disease.
+Visitors from the yellow-fever belt in Africa and the USA, and those who travel through or disembark in these areas, have to be inoculated against the disease

 Malaria is endemic to parts of KwaZulu-Natal, Mpumalanga and Limpopo.
 It is essential to take anti-malaria precautions when visiting these areas.
 Remote areas in KwaZulu-Natal, Mpumalanga and Limpopo are low-risk malaria areas and standard precautions should be taken.